 Italy is arguably the best country in Europe – awesome architecture, irresistibly delicious foods, diverse yet stunning scenery and some of the best art in the world are amongst just some of the reasons why visitors are so enchanted by this country.
 In fact, Italy has so much to offer and so many possibilities that it’s not surprising if planning your trip is getting a little bit overwhelming – after all, there’s just so much to fit in and so many choices to make.
 So if you want to make sure that you get the most from your trip to Italy, read on!

 As the saying goes, Rome wasn’t built in a day – so give yourself a little bit longer to explore it all.
-Make sure that you see some of the most iconic sites like the Colosseum, Pantheon, Trevi Fountain and Spanish Steps, and if you can, take a day to tour the Vatican City – a country in its own right, it’s definitely worth the visit and you’ll get to see the home of the Pope, iconic architecture and art at St Peter’s Cathedral, and world-famous attractions like the Sistine Chapel.
+Make sure that you see some of the most iconic sites like the Colosseum, Pantheon, Trevi Fountain and Spanish Steps, and if you can, take a day to tour the Vatican City – a country in its own right, it’s definitely worth the visit and you’ll get to see the home of the Pope, iconic architecture and art at St Peter’s Cathedral, and world-famous attractions like the Sistine Chapel for accommodation you can get villas in Italy quite easily.

 Art & Wine in Florence and Tuscany: